ennuivoid/ennuivoid/README.md

 ![1000000939](https://github.com/ennuivoid/ennuivoid/assets/171761163/e0b0ae7e-30a4-42d0-b7d9-c8ca15d4b85d)

-> - "I'm wondering where you are tonight
-> - And I'm wondering if you are all right
+> - "I don't want to start any blasphemous rumours
-> - I wonder if you think of me in my misery
+> - But I think that God's got a sick sense of humour
-> - There stands the glass, fill it up to the brim
-> - Until my troubles grow dim, it's my first one today"
+> - And when I die, I expect to find him laughing"